This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Soak the rice noodles in warm tap water for 20 minutes (do not boil).

-- Add the oil to a wok or saute pan over medium heat.
+- Add the 2 tablespoons of oil to a wok or saute pan over medium heat.
 Add the garlic and cook until it begins to brown.

-- Add the tofu and shrimp and cook for approximately 4 minutes, until the shrimp is cooked through if you have opted to use them.
+- Add the shrimp and cook for approximately 4 minutes, until the shrimp is almost cooked through.

-- Crack the eggs into the wok and stir until scrambled
+- Crack the eggs into the wok over the oil and stir until scrambled

 - Add the noodles, fish sauce, sugar, red pepper, 1/2 of the ground peanuts and tamarind paste.
-Continue to stir until the noodles become soft and translucent.
+Stir until the noodles become soft and translucent.

 - Garnish with green onions, bean sprout, ground peanuts and lime.

 Other related articles about travel in Thailand that you might enjoy: